-It took nine months for your body to grow a baby so getting back to normal is going to take a little time.
+It took nine months for your body to grow a baby so getting back to normal is going to take a while.

 - You may feel contractions as your womb continues to shrink

-- It’s normal to bleed for up to two weeks, turning from bright red to brown.
-If you’re overly active, it may briefly start up again but will taper off with rest.
-If it continues to be heavy and bright red again, contact your GP, midwife or hospital for advice
+- If you’re overly active, bleeding might briefly start up again but will taper off with rest.
+If it continues to be heavy and bright red, contact your GP, midwife or hospital for advice ASAP.

-- You may also feel sore around your vagina, especially if you had tearing or an episiotomy – ask your midwife if ice packs would be helpful
+- You might also feel sore around your vagina, especially if you had tearing or an episiotomy – ask your midwife for advice.

-- You might also feel uncomfortable going to the toilet but this shouldn’t last long.
-Drink plenty of water and add more fibre to your diet such as fruit, vegetables, rye crackers, oatcakes, unsalted nuts or seeds
+- If you feel uncomfortable going to the toilet don’t worry, it shouldn’t last long.
+Drink plenty of water and add more fibre to your diet such as fruit, vegetables, rye crackers, oatcakes, unsalted nuts or seeds.

-- Try to set aside 10 minutes every day just for you and let someone else look after the baby while you relax
+- Me-time is good for you and for your baby.
+Try to set aside ten minutes every day just for you and let someone else look after baby while you relax.

-- Sleep helps your body and mind repair itself after birth – so make sure you catch a nap when baby sleeps
+- Sleep helps your body and mind repair itself after birth – so try to catch some zzz’s when baby sleeps.

 Dealing with visitors after birth

-- Don’t be afraid to say ‘No’ – friends and family will understand if you’re not up to a visit
+- Don’t be afraid to say ‘No’ – friends and family will understand if you’re not up to visitors.

-- Keep visits short and tell friends and family when it’s time to go
+- Short visits are best so it’s ok to tell friends and family when it’s time to go.

-- Spread the visits out – you’ll appreciate the company and help more over the coming weeks
+- Try to ration visits – you’ll appreciate the company and help more if they’re spread over the coming weeks.

 - 85% of new mums and dads will feel irritable, emotional or even burst into tears for no reason